amchang2/demodayproject/README.md

 Welcome to our Website!
 =================

 Want to know your rights and how you got them?
 This website is an introduction to the Bill of Rights and the Constitution as well as informing you of your rights as a protestor.
+Click here to view our website: https://amchang2.github.io/demodayproject

 Our target audience is students who want an introductory level of education of their rights as a citizen